Nilges Draher LLC

 As an employee, you have certain legal rights.
 If you believe you were wrongfully fired, didn't get paid for the hours you worked, had issues taking a medical leave, or encountered harassment, discrimination or retaliation in the workplace, you may have an employment law claim.

 A good way to find out if you have a case is to schedule a free case evaluation with our law firm.
-Our employment law attorneys handle claims for clients in Ohio and nationwide.
+Our employment law firm handles claims for clients in Ohio and nationwide.

 The amount of compensation you'll be able to recover through an employment law claim is contingent upon many factors, including what type of claim you want to file, what damages you've suffered, and other specific details of your case that are unique to your situation.